Wichitans hold vigil following verdict in George Floyd case

 WICHITA, Kan.(KSNW) – Following Tuesday’s guilty verdict of former police officer Derek Chauvin, a small group of Wichitans organized a vigil in solidarity with George Floyd and his family.
-The vigil was held at McAdams Park located at 13th and Ohio.
+The vigil was held at McAdams Park, 13th and Ohio.

-“Last summer, we saw so many people marching and standing for justice,” said LaWanda DeShazer, a Wichitan present at the vigil.
-“We don’t want that to be in vain, we want today to be the first day of moving forward.”
+“Last summer, we saw so many people marching and standing for justice,” said LaWanda DeShazer, a Wichitan at the vigil.
+“We don’t want that to be in vain.
+We want today to be the first day of moving forward.”

-“I want the people of Minneapolis to know Wichita stands with them, I want George Floyd to know that Wichita stands with him,” said Chanel McCray, a Wichita resident.
+“I want the people of Minneapolis to know Wichita stands with them.
+I want George Floyd to know that Wichita stands with him,” said Chanel McCray, Wichita.
 “It’s a first step in the right direction,” McCray said.

 DeShazer said they are pleased with the Chauvin verdict but are not content.
 She says there’s still a lot of work that needs to be done.